-Eleonora \e-leono-ra, ele(o)-nora\ as a name for girls.
+Eleonora /ele-ono-ra/ [5 sylls.] as a name for girls.
 Eleonora's name origins are Old French, Old German and Greek, and the meaning of Eleonora is "other, foreign; sun ray".
-Eleonora is a variant of Eleanor (Old French, Old German): from an Old French respelling of the Provenšal name Alienor.
-Eleonora is also a form of Helen (Greek); mythology: the abduction of Zeus's mortal daughter.
+Eleonora is a variant transcription of Eleanor (Old French, Old German).
+Eleonora is also a form of Helen (Greek).

 Eleonora is a somewhat prominent first name for women (#3890 out of 4276, Top 91%) but an unusual last name for all people.
 (2000 U.S. Census)

 Displayed below is the birth name popularity of Eleonora for girls.
-Eleonora reached its apex position of #938 in the U.S. then, but is not in the Top 1000 at the moment.
-(2014 Birth Statistics)
+Eleonora reached its apex position of #938 in the U.S. then, but is not in the list at the moment.
+(Top 1000 Baby Names Records, 2014)

 Displayed below is an analysis of the usage of Eleonora and related names.
-Eleanor (#78 last year), Elena (#121), Elaina (#281), Helen (#404), Lenora, Ileana, Lenore, Leonora, Leora, Leonore, Elnora, Leonor, Ellinor, Elenor, Eleanore, Eleanora, Elenora, Elinore, Elinor and Elna are the popular variation forms of Eleonora rated in the Top 1000.
-This girl name was at the height of its popularity during the years 1910-1919 and has become much less widespread since, with versions like Helen, Lenora, Lenore, Leonora and Leora becoming somewhat outmoded.
-Elaina (#281), Eleanor (#78) and Elena (#121) are three of the more fashionable birth names among these.
-There is also a rekindling in baby name popularity for Eleanor.
-(2014 Birth Statistics)
+Eleanor (#78 last year), Elena (#121), Elaina (#281), Helen (#404), Lenora, Ileana, Lenore, Leonora, Leora, Leonore, Elnora, Leonor, Ellinor, Elenor, Eleanore, Eleanora, Elenora, Elinore, Elinor and Elna are the popular variation forms of Eleonora.
+These girl names were at the height of their popularity during the years 1910-1919 (usage of 0.4111%) and have become much less widespread since (usage 0.1484%, down 63.9%), with versions like Helen, Eleanora, Elenora, Elinore and Elna becoming somewhat outmoded.
+Elaina (#281), Eleanor (#78) and Elena (#121) are three of the more fashionable birth names among these, and there is also a rekindling in baby name popularity for Eleanor.
+(Top 1000 Baby Names Records, 2014)